activecell/activecell.com/_posts/blog/2012-11-01-activecell-method.md

 8. Build a staffing plan
 9. Plan for other expense categories
 10. Review your expense plan
-11. Prioritize key metrics to help you manage to goals
-12. Create custom reports for key stakeholders

 Since we are all too busy, we have designed the method to be quick, simple, and iterative.
 You can take a first pass in an hour or two, and we have built tools to automate the process to make it even faster.